Choosing the right mortgage solution of variable fixed or both

 It might mean that you’re balancing the cons of both to maximise the pros of each.
 In a climate like this, when the tea leaves seem to change regularly, that might be a particularly attractive idea.

-In our experience, borrowers will split their home loan to give them both rate certainty and also the flexibility of extra repayments, redraw and an offset account and enjoy the best of both worlds.
+In our experience at Home & Finance Brokers, borrowers will split their home loan to give them both rate certainty and also the flexibility of extra repayments, redraw, and an offset account, enjoying the best of both worlds.

-And investors, especially those with multiple loans, often fix some loans – and very often across different loan terms so they enjoy different expiry dates and can manage their interest rate risks more proactively – as well as keeping some variable.
-Some will tie a fixed rate to an interest only term and others simply lock in for the certainty of repayment.
-Bearing in mind, rental income largely offsets any repayments, many investors will enjoy the fixed rate benefits because they know their exact monthly out of pocket expenses each month, and can easily budget for this.
+And investors, especially those with multiple loans, often fix some loans—very often across different loan terms so they enjoy different expiry dates and can manage their interest rate risks more proactively—while keeping some variable.
+Some will tie a fixed rate to an interest-only term, and others simply lock in for the certainty of repayment.
+Bearing in mind, rental income largely offsets any repayments, many investors will enjoy the fixed-rate benefits because they know their exact monthly out-of-pocket expenses each month and can easily budget for this.

-So, in summary, there are many options and many things to consider but in general, the over-riding factor in any situation is your own personal circumstances.
-And this is where a good mortgage adviser can assist you with those decisions and considerations before making that call.
+So, in summary, there are many options and things to consider, but the overriding factor in any situation is your own personal circumstances.
+And this is where a good mortgage adviser, like those at Home & Finance Brokers, can assist you with decisions and considerations before making that call.

 Knowledge Hub Updates